jeeMv/SpringBoot-VueJS/README.md

 </div>
 {{{vue}}}
 ```

+Mustache view use double mustache for variable, so the VueJS instance is set by default to use `<%` and `%>` as delimiters.

+The `vue` variable generates the javascript code for the view instance creation.
+The triple mustache `{{{vue}}}`is use for unescape javascript/html code.

 It is possible to avoid instantiation, and the passage of the variable to the view :

 #### With @ModelAttribute annotation